Monday, August 01, 2005

 Rustled with mystery, and dirt-grey sheep

-Grazed in the foreground
+Grazed in the foreground" (John Betjeman)

 Highgate number 1 pond: There's been absolutely no originality whatsoever in the naming of this pond.
 Some ducks live here.
 Once home to "The Monster of Highgate Ponds" - a 1961 Children's Film foundation classic.